Cervical Cancer and HIV

 Most deaths from cervical cancer are preventable, particularly if detected early, highlighting the importance of regular screening.

-Women living with HIV are more at risk of cervical cancer, and are up to five times more likely to develop cervical cancer than women who do not have the virus.
+Women living with HIV are more at risk of cervical cancer, and are up to six times more likely to develop cervical cancer than women who do not have HIV.
 Cervical cancer is considered to be an AIDS-defining illness.

 The HPV Vaccine